 On Sunday 17 November 1940, shortly after the appointment of Dr John Charles McQuaid as Archbishop of Dublin, a temporary church, popularly known as the ‘tin church’ because of its tin roof, was opened on the site by Monsignor Francis Wall.
 The new archbishop having come from Blackrock College, where he was President, was described by Wall as ‘a fellow-parishioner’.
 Wall, evoking sentiments of both peace and battle, said:

 It was fitting that the first prayers in that new chapel of Our Lady Queen of Peace should be offered for the new Archbishop.
 They prayed that peace might reign among them and that no sign of disunion would ever appear again in their midst and that foes who might assail them would be kept far away from them (The Irish Press, 18 November 1940).

 Work on building the church, delayed due to the Second World War, began in 1951.
 The main building contractors were Farmer Brothers, Spring Garden Street, Dublin.

 On 13 December 1953 Archbishop McQuaid officially opened and blessed the new church.
 Just one hour earlier, Mass was celebrated for the last time in the temporary church nearby.
 The temporary church was subsequently taken down and re-erected at Kilmacud in the growing parish of Mount Merrion.
-It would be a further ten years until Merrion was constituted a parish in 1964 when the first parish priest, Canon Scanell.
+It would be a further ten years until Merrion was constituted a parish in 1964 and its first parish priest was Canon Scanell.

 The spacious interior of the church has a capacity for 1,800 people.
 The nave, 172 feet from entrance doors to the sanctuary and 58 feet wide, was designed so that the congregation had an unobscured view of the altar.